osk2/yamaha-soundbar/info.md

 Fully compatible with Mini Media Player card for Lovelace UI by kalkih, including speaker group management.

-### Warning !!!
-This **will overwrite** the old **Linkplay Sound Devices Integration** component if you had it installed.
-Also the configuration settings are not backwards compatible so **you will have to adjust** them as documented below otherwise it may break your system.
-To avoid this, make a backup of your previous linkplay config and remove it from your Home Assistant instance.
-Also uninstall/delete the previous linkplay component and restart Home Assistant.

 [Configuration details and documentation](https://github.com/nagyrobi/home-assistant-custom-components-linkplay#installation)